kateolmstead/javascript-sdk/README.md

     <tr>
         <td><code>sourceUser</code></td>
         <td>
-            If the player was acquired via a UserReferral (i.e., a viral message), the userId of the person who initially brought this user into the game.
+            If the user was acquired via a UserReferral (i.e., a viral message), the userId of the person who initially brought this user into the app.
         </td>
     </tr>
     <tr>
         <td><code>installTime</code></td>
         <td>
-            Unix epoch time in seconds when the player originally installed the game.
+            Unix epoch time in seconds when the user originally installed the app.
         </td>
     </tr>
 </table>